Covid 19 coronavirus: Gloves off as Scott Morrison slams Victorian Premier Daniel Andrews on road map

 "Victorians are being supported more by the federal government than any other state and territory,'' he said.

-"I'll be looking to see what they'll be doing first before the Commonwealth considers any responses that we'll be making," he said.
+"I'll be looking to see what they'll be doing first before the Commonwealth considers any responses that we'll be making."

-Victorian Premier Dan Andrews said yesterday Melbourne will not move into the next stage of restrictions before September 28, even if it meets the daily case threshold earlier.
+Victorian Premier Daniel Andrews said yesterday Melbourne will not move into the next stage of restrictions before September 28, even if it meets the daily case threshold earlier.

 But it may move into later stages of the state's road map to recovery sooner than expected including ending the nightly curfew, allowing restaurants to re-open outdoors, stay at home orders that are tentatively planned for October 28, based on daily case numbers.